How to use DMDX

 Introduction button on right that will run an item file that's baked

-into the DMDX executable that gives people a general idea of some of the basic
+into the DMDX executable that introduces people to the basic

 DMDX's primary dialog presents you with the name of the